di-marko/27-word-counter-in-book/README.md

 ![Empty generated PDF](readme_images/image-7.png)
 ...then this means that the PDF is scanned, and the text is an actual images.

-## Run the application

-1. You can either clone the project and build it, or
-2. Download and run the stand-alone **create-list.exe** application.

 ### 1. When you start the program

 You will be greeted with the screen such as shown below.<br/>